Maxwell Bodenheim

 Maxwell "Bogey" Bodenheim (May 26, 1892 - February 6, 1954) was an American poet and novelist.
 A literary figure in Chicago, he later went to New York where he became known as the King of Greenwich Village Bohemians.
 His writing brought him international notoriety during the Jazz Age of the 1920s.

 Early life

-Born Maxwell Bodenheimer in Hermanville, Mississippi, he was the son of Jewish parents, Solomon Bodenheimer (born July 1858) and Carrie (born April 1860).
+Born Maxwell Bodenheimer in Hermanville, Mississippi, he was the son of Jewish parents, Solomon Bodenheimer (born 1858) and Carrie (born 1860).
 His father was born in Germany and his mother in Alsace-Lorraine.
 Carrie emigrated to the United States in 1881 and Solomon in 1888.

-In 1900, the family moved from Mississippi to Chicago.
-The Federal census gave their residence as 431 46th Street, Chicago..
+In 1900, the family moved from Mississippi to Chicago, Illinois.